 - Myth #1: Assertiveness means getting your own way all the time

 This is not true.
 Being assertive means expressing your point of view and communicating honestly with others.
-You may often not get “your own way” when you are assertively giving your opinion.
-But telling others how you feel, and trying to work out a compromise, shows respect for both yourself and others.
+Often, you may not get “your own way” when you are assertively giving your opinion.
+But telling others how you feel and trying to work out a compromise shows respect for both yourself and others.

 - Myth #2: Being assertive means being selfish